MazGanos/mastardet-challenge/write-up.md

-# masterdet's first challenge.
+# mastardet's first challenge.

-#### Big thanks for [@masterdet](https://www.youtube.com/channel/UC66idcoWzeZ_AsTnYr3L37g/featured) for the creating the challenge, a great guy with a lot of experince and a good mentor.
+#### Big thanks for [@mastardet](https://www.youtube.com/channel/UC66idcoWzeZ_AsTnYr3L37g/featured) for the creating the challenge, a great guy with a lot of experince and a good mentor.

 #### Category: basic binary + basic linux